MicrosoftDocs/cloud-adoption-framework/docs/ready/control-mapping/security-control-mapping.md

 Above table: shows one of the unique control objectives with key words highlighted

-We can look at the existing categorization of a given control ‘Application Security' to identify this is an application related control.
-The content in the requirement field is to implement application firewalls and to harden and patch their applications.
-Looking at the ASB controls and guidance for a proper match we can see that there are many controls which might apply and map appropriately.
+In this example, we can look at the existing categorization of a given control ‘Application Security' to identify this is an application related control.
+The content in the requirement field is to implement **application firewalls** and to **harden and patch their applications.** Looking at the ASB controls and guidance for a proper match we can see that there are many controls which might apply and map appropriately.
 To quickly search a given version of the Azure Security Benchmark we provide [Excel download files](/security/benchmark/azure/overview#download) of each release that can be quickly searched by control ID or part of the description verbiage.
 In this step the process identifies and maps controls that are covered under ASB.

 ### 3.Identify the controls not mapped with ASB and respective policies